thechelsuk/uk.thechels/_pages/cv.md

 - Maintenance of main corporate website (PHP, MYSQL/ORACLE) with e-commerce
 - Managed 6 micro websites (WordPress/MYSQL)
 - Support Service desk and infrastructure team as needed
-- Worked on HEDIIP micro site (WordPress/MYSQL)
+- Worked on HEDIIP microsite (WordPress/MYSQL)
 - Created and redesigned main website migrating from Joomla 1.0 to 2.5
-- Created web based mobile application displaying provider data, also embedded on main website
+- Created web-based mobile application displaying provider data, also embedded on the main website

 ##### DATA ANALYST (March 2006 – May 2011)

 - Designed, created and specified documentation for a new data collection record
 - Generated PL/SQL script to automate manual checking
-- Generated, maintained and published data for high profile performance indicators
+- Generated, maintained and published data for high-profile performance indicators
 - Trained new members of staff, including new line manager

 ### Education Summary